benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 - post
 - Personal
 - Swansea
 excerpt: "I’ve set myself a challenge to visit all the beaches in Swansea and Gower.
-There are about 40 in total."
+There are about 40 in total.
+I visit some regularly, but many are new to me."
 image: "three-chimneys-square.jpg"
 image-alt: "Rocky cliffs from the beach.
 A hole has formed in the rocks and you can see blue sky through the middle."
-last_modified_at: 27 August 2025
+last_modified_at: 6 January 2026
 ---

 {{ excerpt }}

-We visit some of these beaches regularly, but loads are completely new to me.
-No strict rules, I’m going to include beaches I’ve visited recently, to give myself a head start.

-- Beaches visited: 26 of 41 (63%) 🏖️
+- Beaches visited: 28 of 41 (68%) 🏖️
-- Longest continuous stretch: 9 beaches 📏
+- Longest continuous stretch: 10 beaches 📏
 - Seals spotted: 5 (at Broughton, Langland and Worm’s Head) 🦭
 - Favourite beach: Overton Mere ⭐️